Itchy Skin Dog Diet: Why It Keeps Coming Back (And How to Fix It)

 • Soy

-Cleaner food = clearer results.
+Cleaner food leads to clearer results.

 What a skin-supportive diet should include

-• High-quality protein → skin + coat repair
+• High-quality protein → skin repair

-• Digestive stability → reduced inflammation
+• Stable digestion → reduced inflammation

 How long diet changes take to work